KillingSpark/rustysd/Readme.md

 * Socket activation (the non-inetd style).
 So your startup will be very fast and services only spin up if the socket is actually activated
 * Pruning the set of loaded units to only the needed ones to reach the target unit

-With the control interface (see rsdctl)
+With the control interface (see rsdctl, and the mod.rs doc int the control module for a description of the jsonrpc API)
 * Adding new units while running
 * Restarting units
 * Stopping units